OSGeoLabBp/tutorials/english/data_processing/lessons/level_net.rst

 .. note:: *Developing tipps*:

-    Input from file, Automatic blunder detection and removal
+    Input from file, Automatic blunder detection and removal.
+	More vectorization, more compact code.